jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 - [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp)

-## 8. Same High Scores in Local Storage
+## 8. Save High Scores in Local Storage

 In this video, we will save and maintain a high scores array in Local Storage.
 To do this, we will need to JSON.stringify() and JSON.parse() to convert our high score array to a string and visa versa.